PowerDNS/pdns/pdns/recursordist/docs/http-api/endpoint-ottraceconditions.rst

   Returns trace condition information.

   :query server_id: The name of the server
-  :query ip/prefixlen: The subnet of the :json:object:`OpenTelemetryTraceCondition`.
+  :query ip/prefixlen: The subnet of the :json:schema:`OpenTelemetryTraceCondition`.

 .. http:delete:: /api/v1/servers/:server_id/ottraceconditions/:ip/:prefixlen

   Deletes this zone, all attached metadata and rrsets.

   :query server_id: The name of the server
-  :query ip/prefixlen: The subnet of the :json:object:`OpenTelemetryTraceCondition`.
+  :query ip/prefixlen: The subnet of the :json:schema:`OpenTelemetryTraceCondition`.